Themify Review – A Diverse, Versatile and Highly-Capable WordPress Theme Shop

 Another powerful feature is the ability to insert dynamic content into your designs.
 For example, if you’ve created custom fields with ACF or Pods, you can dynamically insert data from those fields into your templates.

-At the time that I’m updating this Themify review, Builder Pro is brand new and, as such, the Themify team is giving it away for free.
-However, that’s a limited time deal, so by the time you’re reading this post, there’s a chance you might need to pay.
+At the time of writing, Builder Pro was brand new and, as such, the Themify team was giving it away for free.
+However, that’s a limited time deal, so by the time you read this post, there’s a chance you’ll need to pay.

 Builder Pro is the spiritual successor to Themify’s older Themify Flow project, which Themify discontinued in 2017.